Scalable Side Hustles: 9 Ideas That Can Grow Into Real Income

 Notion template creation is a more specific version of digital products, but it deserves its own spot because it can scale surprisingly well.

 The real money here usually comes from positioning, not complexity.
 You do not need the most advanced template on the internet.
-You need a template that makes someone feel like it was built for them.
+You need a template that feels built for one specific person.
+Pair this with the digital product platforms guide and the broader launch online business guide.

 Income range in the database: $100-$5,000/month.